 We have a rare heritage breed of cattle called American Milking Devons.
 We also have pigs.
 We hand milk our Devon cows and give the raw milk to the pigs.
 The taste of our pork is like no other, since our Devon milk is so rich in CLA's and Omega 3's.
-We offer our beef in ground hamburger form only.
-We also offer sirloin hot dogs; 1/2 beef & 1/2 pork hot dogs; pork chops; pork loin roasts; kielbasa; 3 kinds of sausage; no nitrate hams; ham steaks; traditional hams and bacon.
+We offer our beef in ground hamburger form and Filet Mignon only.
+We also offer 3 kinds of hot dogs; pork chops; pork shoulder steaks; pork loin roasts; 3 kinds of kielbasa; 3 kinds of sausage; thick cut bacon; chicken or duck eggs; and ravioli made for us by Dough On Main, Deep River, CT with our fresh eggs and a choice of our sirloin hamburger, sweet sausage or hot italian sausage.

 Thank you for visiting our farm website today.
 We are owners/operators John & Bonnie Hall.
 This farm is so close to our hearts..
 Let us take you back into time....